ARC Raiders Renegade Guide: Best Upgrades & Attachments

 ARC Raiders Boosting

 In extraction shooters like ARC Raiders, players tend to fixate on top-tier legendary gear.
-However, experienced players understand that the "meta" is not solely about possessing the most powerful weapon—it is about what you bring to each run based on your resources and risk tolerance.
-The Renegade represents the ideal solution for players seeking a lethal option without the financial sting of losing expensive gear.
+But experienced players know the "meta" isn't just about owning the most powerful weapon.
+It's about what you bring to each run based on your resources and risk tolerance.
+The Renegade fits perfectly for players who want a lethal option without the financial sting of losing expensive gear.

 The Renegade is a lever-action Battle Rifle that shares its name with the game itself.
-Many players try this weapon, miss a few shots due to its deliberate fire rate, and dismiss it as "clunky" or "slow."
-This assessment fundamentally misunderstands the weapon's design philosophy and upgrade potential.
-When properly upgraded and modded, the Renegade transforms from a humble mid-tier rifle into one of the best all-rounder weapons currently available in ARC Raiders.
+Many players try this weapon, miss a few shots due to its deliberate fire rate, and write it off as "clunky" or "slow."
+That take misses what makes this gun special.
+When properly upgraded and modded, the Renegade transforms from a humble mid-tier rifle into one of the best all-rounders currently available in ARC Raiders.

 Core Characteristics